zeeshan-shah/pp3/README.md

 - colorama: A Python library for terminal output coloring, used to enhance the user interface.
 - simple_term_menu: A Python library for creating interactive menus in the terminal, used for user interaction.
 - datetime: A Python library for working with dates and times, used for handling the start date of employees.
+- time: A Python library for time-related functions, used for various time-related operations within the application.
+- os: A Python library for interacting with the operating system, used for clearing the terminal screen and other system-related tasks.
+- Credentials: This import of Credentials class from the google.oauth2.service_account module, which is used for authentication
+  purposes when accessing Google Sheets.

 ## Development Process